meilisearch/integration-guides/guides/bors.md

 # Bors: our Merge Bot for PRs

-[Bors](https://github.com/bors-ng/bors-ng) is a tool that helps us manage the merge of the PRs.
+[Bors](https://github.com/bors-ng/bors-ng) is a tool that helps us manage pull requests (PR) merging.

 ## Motivations